Mentorship is a great tool for success in anything you do and can take you to a great length. It is equally a key tool for success in online business.

 Sometimes, personal drive and education need a boost.
 If achieving your goals in your online business is becoming hard nut to crack in 2019, you may need mentorship.

 Even the most accomplished and talented university graduates recognize that education alone rarely provides all the answers for the real world.
-A recent research from Gallup found that, only 36 percent of university graduates strongly agreed that their degrees provided the knowledge and skills they needed to succeed in the workplace.
+Recent research from Gallup found that only 36 percent of university graduates strongly agreed that their degrees provided the knowledge and skills they needed to succeed in the workplace.

-Aspiring onlion entrepreneurs in Africa might hope to find the a training opportunity they need to succeed in business from schools or society, but unfortunately, very few such opportunities exist and even in the few cases that exist, they won’t provide everything.
+Aspiring online entrepreneurs in Africa might hope to find them a training opportunity they need to succeed in business from schools or society, but unfortunately, very few such opportunities exist and even in the few cases that exist, they won’t provide everything.

-In other to succeed in business and the general life, onlion entrepreneurs in Africa need mentors willing to invest in their future and teach them to make the most in their business.
+In other to succeed in business and general life, online entrepreneurs in Africa need mentors willing to invest in their future and teach them to make the most in their business.

 Finding the right Mentor & mentoring